anyscale/ray-serve-llm-perf-examples/debug/README.md

 The LIBFABRIC data corruption issue has been documented and should be reported to NVIDIA/nixl maintainers.
 Key evidence:

-1. **Micro benchmark passes:** `test_nixl_connector_ray.py` achieves 12 GB/s with LIBFABRIC
+1. **Micro benchmark passes:** `test_nixl_connector_ray.py` achieves 12 GB/s with LIBFABRIC (even with heterogeneous TP)
-2. **vLLM fails:** All TP configurations produce gibberish or hang
+2. **vLLM fails:** All TP configurations (homogeneous and heterogeneous) produce gibberish or hang
 3. **UCX works:** Same vLLM setup works correctly with UCX backend
 4. **Hardware verified:** EFA drivers and hardware are working (micro benchmark confirms)
+5. **Not a simple TP mapping issue:** Heterogeneous TP works in micro benchmark but fails in vLLM

 This suggests either:
-- A bug in NIXL's LIBFABRIC backend when used with vLLM's memory patterns
+- A bug in NIXL's LIBFABRIC backend with CUDA graphs or async stream operations
+- Missing synchronization/memory barriers when used with PagedAttention
+- Race conditions triggered by vLLM's block reuse patterns
+- Incompatibility with CUDA graph capture/replay

+**Recommended Investigation:**
+- Test NIXL LIBFABRIC with CUDA graph capture enabled
-- An integration issue between vLLM and NIXL LIBFABRIC
+- Profile memory synchronization between NIXL transfers and PagedAttention kernels
-- Missing synchronization or memory ordering in LIBFABRIC backend
+- Check if LIBFABRIC backend properly integrates with CUDA stream ordering

 Use `../NIXL_WHEEL_EFA_FIX.md` for technical details about the EFA compatibility fix.